-When I was in college, in the early ’70s, I took a gourmet cooking class and saved this recipe throughout the years.
-I love it because it combines cabbage, Swiss chard, onions, leeks, zucchini, potatoes, and eggs.
+When I was in college, in the early ’70s, I took a gourmet cooking class and saved this Torta d’Erbe recipe throughout the years.
+I love it because it contains cabbage, Swiss chard, onions, leeks, zucchini, potatoes, and eggs.
 Needless to say, it’s a heart-healthy and cancer-fighting powerhouse!
 I added a little garlic to the original recipe because, to me, it just isn’t Italian without it.
 The sprinkling of nutmeg gives it a fragrant and somewhat sweet flavor.
-Unlike many frittata recipes, this one only requires 3 eggs, so it’s light and won’t raise your cholesterol.
+Unlike many frittata recipes, this one only requires 3 eggs, so it’s light and won’t wreak havoc on your cholesterol.

-The wonderful thing about baking a frittata is that you can use any type of vegetable that’s in season and sprinkle in all sorts of fresh herbs.
+The wonderful thing about baking a frittata is that you can use any type of vegetable that’s in season and sprinkle in all your favorite fresh herbs.

-This recipe is easy to make and is perfect for potlucks, picnics, and brunches.
+It’s an easy recipe to make and is perfect to take along for potlucks, picnics, and brunches.

-Just FYI, torte d’erbe (Italian Frittata ) was a favorite dish of the Romans and the Medici’s snacked on it as well.
+Just FYI, Torta d’Erbem (Italian Frittata ) was a favorite dish of the Romans and the Medici’s snacked on it as well.